 However, my friend gave me a new piece of information about the origin of this replacement that got my attention at last.
 He shared that it was the Jews who started this practice in the centuries before Christ.
 They decided that the name of God was too sacred or holy to be pronounced.
 This became known as the "ineffable name of God" doctrine.

-(Later from Hebrew scholar Nehemia Gordon, I learned that the original reason for the ban was Roman Emperor Hadrian forbid the Jews under the Roman from using God's name under the Roman rule of Judea.
+(Later from Hebrew scholar Nehemia Gordon, I learned that the original reason for the ban was that while under the Roman rule, Emperor Hadrian forbade the Jews from using God's name.
 Also the rabbis wanted to keep people from doing magic incantations with God's name, too.)

 ...In Contradiction to the Bible and Jesus